josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/📚_streisand_effect_of_justice_irving_v_lipstadt.md

 ---

 ## 🏮 Footer
-*The Streisand Effect of Justice* is a living node of the Polaris Protocol.
+*📚 The Streisand Effect of Justice* is a living node of the Polaris Protocol.
 It studies how evidentiary triumph can still generate narrative contagion.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-07_
+_Last updated: 2025-11-15_